 There are different listings for autoimmune disorders such as Listing 14.09 (Inflammatory Arthritis) and Listing 11.09 (Multiple Sclerosis).
 Consulting your health professional or doctor can help you understand where you stand in terms of medical qualification requirements.
 Even if you do not qualify for an autoimmune disorder, you can qualify for some other listing in the SSA Blue Book if your condition has the same symptoms and test results.

 All autoimmune diseases do not fall within a Blue Book listing.
 Even if your case does fall within a listing, it is possible that your symptoms and test results do not meet the eligibility criteria prescribed by the SSA Blue Book.
-However, you may still qualify for benefits under a medical vocational allowance that entitles an applicant to benefits who does not meet a listing but is unable to work because of a medical condition.
+However, you may still qualify for disability benefits under a medical vocational allowance that entitles an applicant to benefits who does not meet a listing but is unable to work because of a medical condition.

 Medical vocational allowances are granted based on the results of a Residual Functional Capacity (RFC) assessment.
 It lays down how your health condition affects your ability to perform daily activities and renders you unable to work.
 Your doctor or health professional can fill out an RFC form on your behalf online.